Gulf Oil Lubricants India Ltd Management Discussions.

 Employee Benefits Programme

-Functional competencies are defined for all the roles of the organization & integrated with various other HR processes.
+Functional competencies are defined for all the roles of the organisation & integrated with various other HR processes.
 Specific capability development programs are also designed & implemented with the help of this competency framework.

-Employee Stock Option Scheme (GOLIL ESOP 2015)
+Employee Stock option Scheme (GOLIL ESOP 2015)

-|At the end of Year 1||10% of the total grant of the eligible employees|
+|Completion of Tenure||Total grant of the eligible employees|

-The options granted under the scheme shall vest on satisfaction of vesting conditions which can thereafter be exercised resulting in allotment/issue of equity shares of the company.
+The options granted under the scheme shall vest on satisfaction of vesting conditions which can thereafter be exercised resulting in allotment/issue of equity shares of the Company.

 Employee Relations at the Silvassa Plant remained cordial.
 This has helped to build a healthy relationship and resolve issues through mutual dialogue.
 The regular communication with the plant employees helps to create excellent team work & work culture.